 In the case of a definitively deleted product

 The most problematic issue is that of the product permanently deleted from your catalog.
-This product should obviously no longer appear in your list pages.
-But what about the url that is always (possibly) indexed?
+This product should obviously no longer appear on your list pages.
+But what about the URL that is always (possibly) indexed?

 If this product was not correctly positioned or received virtually no traffic, let it generate an error.
 We prefer a 410 rather than a 404.
 In fact, the 410 tells Google that the page is permanently deleted, and will quickly de-index.
-You have a very large site, several thousand references?
+Do you have a very large site, several thousand references?
 Do not panic.
-Matt Cutts advises in this case to set up the tag unavailable_after which will indicate the expiration date of your deleted product to the search engine.
+Matt Cutts advises, in this case, to set up the tag unavailable_after which will indicate the expiration date of your deleted product to the search engine.